Sculpture in the City

 For Turnbull, the adze was an everyday object that had similar qualities to a horse’s head.
 Take a closer look at an object in your daily life.
 Do you see something new in it? #sculptureinthecity to show us your discovery.

-Click the thumbnails below to view a portrait of the artist and works on paper on loan from the Turnbull Studio.
+Click the thumbnails and video below to view a portrait of the artist, works on paper on loan from the Turnbull Studio, and a dance performance by the Judy Dworin Performance Project (JDPP) Ensemble.

 Tony Smith, Amaryllis, 1965